A positive period derivative in the quasi-periodic eruptions of ZTF19acnskyy: Acknowledgements

 \section{Acknowledgements}

 We thank Keith Gendreau, Zaven Arzoumanian, Scott Hughes, Eric Coughlin, Xin Pan, Daniel D'Orazio, Hengxiao Guo, and Zhen Yan for discussions and data which contributed to this work.
+We thank the anonymous referee for constructive comments which improved the manuscript.
 We are particularly grateful to the \textit{NICER} team for providing an exceptionally high-quality dataset which uniquely enabled this analysis.
 GM acknowledges support from grant n.
 PID2023-147338NB-C21 funded by Spanish MICIU/AEI/10.13039/501100011033 and ERDF/EU.
-JC acknowledges financial support from ANID -- FONDECYT Regular 1251444, and Millennium Science Initiative Program NCN$2023\_002$.
+JCu acknowledges financial support from ANID -- FONDECYT Regular 1251444, and Millennium Science Initiative Program NCN$2023\_002$.
 LHG acknowledges financial support from ANID program FONDECYT Iniciaci\'on 11241477.
 MG is funded by Spanish MICIU/AEI/10.13039/501100011033 and ERDF/EU grant PID2023-147338NB-C21.
+The version of \texttt{QPE-FIT} (v0.1.11) used in this work can be found at the static repository \href{https://zenodo.org/records/18943053}{doi:10.5281/zenodo.18943053}.